kgdacalosciascdo/agis-wireframe/docs/ARMIS_WORKFLOW_DESIGN.md

 workflow decisions, or alter report snapshots.
 The page is responsive and keeps report tables horizontally scrollable on narrow screens.

 Focused browser coverage is in `tests/e2e/armis-reports.spec.js`.
-ARMIS-5B does not switch the AEMS `ResourcePlanningGateway`; AIS integration, provider authority, shadow reconciliation, rollback, and future ARMIS-owned actuals remain ARMIS-6 scope.
+At the ARMIS-5B checkpoint, the workspace did not switch the AEMS `ResourcePlanningGateway`;
+provider authority, shadow reconciliation, rollback, and ARMIS-owned actuals were later ARMIS-6 scope and are now implemented.
+AIS integration remains out of scope.

 ## ARMIS-6A provider adapter checkpoint